 Athletes automatically eligible to participate in the camps meet one or more of the following standards contingent on space being available in the desired camp:

-- Participated in the 2017 or prior Regional Camp program.
+- Participated in a prior Regional TID Camp program.

-- Carry a valid 2018 collegiate racing license (men, D, C, or B and women, C or B) and are under the racing age of 21 in 2016.
+- Carry a valid collegiate racing license (men, D, C, or B and women, C or B) and are under the racing age of 21 for the current season.
 (Exception would be cross-country mountain bike camps).

-- Finish in the top five in a USA Cycling Road Development Race Series race (15/16 or 17/18 category) since June 1, 2016.
+- Finish in the top five in a USA Cycling Road Development Race Series race (15/16 or 17/18 category) over the last two years.
 Athletes 14 years old must qualify through the 15/16 category.
 Results in the 13/14 category will not be counted.

 - For road camps, athletes must carry a current USA Cycling racing license as a minimum Category 4 and be a minimum race age of 14.
 For MTB camps, athletes must carry a current USA Cycling racing license as a minimum Category 3 and be a minimum race age of 14.

-- Represented the United States in international competition in 2017.
+- Represented the United States in international competition in the last two previous race seasons.

 If you do not meet the automatic qualification standards, you can petition the camp manager to be admitted into the camp.
 Please send an email (click on the camp manager's name in the table above) listing your race results and reasons you should be allowed in the camp.
 For instance, if your area has no USA Cycling Road Development Race Series or AMBC races, you should include that information.